rnwolf/ccpm-planner/User Tutorial.md

 ### Managing Task Dependencies

 1. Tasks can have multiple predecessors, separated by commas (e.g., "1,3,5").
-2. When you remove a task, the simulator automatically updates predecessors in remaining tasks.
+2. When you remove a task, the Planner automatically updates predecessors in remaining tasks.

 ### Resource Leveling

-The simulator automatically resolves resource conflicts by:
+The Planner automatically resolves resource conflicts by:
 1. Identifying tasks that require the same resource at the same time
 2. Delaying lower-priority tasks to avoid conflicts